LPDI-EPFL/masif/docker_tutorial.md

 *** A note on descriptors distance *** A critical value now is the *cutoff* used for masif-search's fingerprint distance.
 In general, and as explained in the paper, the lower the cutoff, the less the number of results, and therefore the faster the run.
 By default, the value is set here at 1.7, which works well for this dataset.
 However, it may be possible that you need to relax this further (to, say, 2.0 or 2.2).
 You can try different values.

+You can run this protocol on your protein of interest as well.
+In general, for it to work you need a target with a high shape complementarity, and one in which MaSIF correctly labels the site.
+You probably may also have to play with the descriptor distance parameters.

 ## MaSIF-ligand